 How can I meet with an advisor in CAHSA?

 Students are assigned a CAHSA advisor by the first letter of their last name.
-To schedule an appointment with your assigned advisor, email your advisor directly from your Knights email account.
-Please be sure to always provide your first and last name, as well as your UCF ID when you are emailing from your Knights email account.
+To schedule an appointment with your assigned advisor, email your advisor directly from your UCF email account.
+Please be sure to always provide your first and last name, as well as your UCF ID when you are emailing from your UCF email.

 What are the Foreign Language Requirements?

 The Foreign Language Admission requirement is based on the completion of high school foreign language courses.

 The Foreign Language Proficiency requirement is separate from high school language courses.
 The graduation requirement is met through completion of one year of college-level foreign language or demonstrated proficiency in one year of college-level foreign language.
 Students can meet this requirement through completed coursework through the Elementary Level II course of the foreign language (1121c) or through completion of a proficiency exam, such as CLEP or FLATS, offered through the University Testing Center (UTC).
 Most CAH majors have a foreign language requirement for graduation.
 Refer to the Undergraduate Catalog for major-specific information.

 Please note, American Sign Language does not count as a foreign language in the College of Arts & Humanities.

 How do I change or declare my major, track, minor, or certificate?

 The Change of Major and Minor/Certificate Declaration process is online.